Wichita Public Library

 The Wichita Public Library is the local public library system in Wichita, Kansas, United States.
 It consists of a central library located downtown and six branch locations distributed throughout the city.

 Locations

-Four district/regional branches (Alford, Evergreen, Rockwell and Westlink) offer a mix of basic research tools and popular materials for education and entertainment, while the neighborhood branches (Angelou Northeast and Linwood Park) offer mostly popular fiction and media titles in their limited spaces.
-The Linwood Park Branch is located in a recreation center.
+Four district/regional branches (Alford, Evergreen, Rockwell and Westlink) offer a mix of basic research tools and popular materials for education and entertainment, while the neighborhood branches (Angelou Northeast and Walters) offer mostly popular fiction and media titles in their limited spaces.